How do you clean your eyeglasses?

 On the Crizal site, they also mention that you can use alcohol to clean your lenses on an occasional basis, but you shouldn't use alcohol on a daily basis.
 They also say that you can use any commercially prepared anti-reflective lens cleaning solution on your Crizal lenses.

-From the Zeiss website, they say it is very important to keep your classes in a sturdy case when not being worn (I've read this in several places but must admit that I'm not good about storing my glasses in their case.
+From the Zeiss website (link removed 11/11/2012 as it was no longer active), they say it is very important to keep your glasses in a sturdy case when not being worn (I've read this in several places but must admit that I'm not good about storing my glasses in their case.
 They are either on my face or on my nightstand).
 They do say that if you don't keep them in their case, make sure you never put them with the lenses facing downwards.

 They say you should first clean them by holding them under cold, running water (not sure why they say cold while Crizal site says warm - the one thing I know is that you should NEVER run anti-reflective coated lenses under hot water as it can ruin the coating.
 The higher quality coatings like Crizal and Zeiss can handle high temperatures better, but cheap coatings will easily get ruined by hot water.)
 Zeiss site says you can use pH-neutral cleaning agents.
 I have no clue what they mean by pH neutral cleaning agents.
 Well, I know what they mean, but I have no idea what cleaning agents are pH neutral.
 I think dishwashing detergents tend to be on the base side of the scale (over 7) - but I'm guessing that based on the Crizal site, common dishwashing detergents are fine.
 They say after you've rinsed off the dirt particles, you can safely dry the lenses with a clean, soft cloth.